anphidang/webscraper/README.md

 -

 ## legal words
 - crawling from this website is allowed
-- tough caution because too many requests can hinder you endeavor https://dblp.org/faq/1474706.html
+- tough caution because too many requests can hinder you endeavor -> this is the reason for letting the crawler appear as human https://dblp.org/faq/1474706.html